srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 # ELK Stack

-ELK stack configuration is covered in order or data flow appearace, so let's start with logstash first.
+ELK stack configuration is covered in order or data flow appearance, so let's start with logstash first.

 ## Logstash

-Logstash configuration inludes three artefacts:
+Logstash configuration includes three artifacts:
 1. [Main configuration file](elk/logstash/logstash.yml)
 2. [Patterns used pipeline](elk/logstash/patterns)
 3. [Pipeline config](elk/logstash/pipeline/01-srl.main.conf)

 So far Logstash configuration takes this format as a baseline for [pipeline filter configuration][logstash-pipeline].
 90% of work is to craft configuration file is about grok plugin.
-Most important configuration to carve out necessary fields form the syslog messsages are provided below.
+Most important configuration to carve out necessary fields form the syslog messages are provided below.
-Syntax is quite simple, so you can consult ELK [documentation for grok](https://www.elastic.co/guide/en/logstash/7.17/plugins-filters-grok.html), but in case it fits setup needs no adaptationg is required.
+Syntax is quite simple, so you can consult ELK [documentation for grok](https://www.elastic.co/guide/en/logstash/7.17/plugins-filters-grok.html), but in case it fits setup needs no adaptation is required.

 ```r
 filter {